This post contains affiliate links. Learn More

 Once you’ve got your Cabbage and salt layered in the crock, tear some plastic wrap and place it on top, tightly tucking it down the sides if possible.

 If you have to, tear more plastic wrap and just jam it around the edge of the crock.
 Remember, you want zero air coming into contact with the Cabbage!
-No air at all.
+No oxygen at all!

 Make sure you put fresh plastic wrap on top.
 After it’s finished the fermenting process, it will be ready for canning.